What if the focus of this podcast were: How to make your meetings amazing again! (or for the first time?)

 Who is coming and what’s in for them?

 What are the agreed upon norms and protocols?

 Have you created an atmosphere of trust and safety to speak the truth?

 What’s new that has been created that can be harvested?

 Is everyone committed to a common way forward?

-We know Dan and Steven were playing with some new ideas and ways to rethink the dreaded meeting, but we think we have a better idea.
 Thanks Daniel for the opportunity to get our design “juices” going and share.

 To learn more about transforming your meetings, gatherings and conversations, check out The Art of Convening Trainings or the book (below).